 Unpacking Video Clips

 I’ve noticed on Mavericks OSX, at least for me, it views the AVCHD file as a package.
-To access what’s inside you have to right click, open package contents.
-Browse around in there until you find the MTS files, then move them to new harddrive.
+To access what’s inside you have to right-click, and open the package contents.
+Browse around there until you find the MTS files, then move them to the new hard drive.

 Software To Avoid

-If you search the Google on this various topic you might come across forum discussions where people are all recommending HD VideoConvertoer or MTS Convert.
-From the looks of it they are just planted reviews from the companies marketing team.
+If you search Google on this various topic you might come across forum discussions where people are all recommending HD VideoConvertoer or MTS Convert.
+From the looks of it, they are just planted reviews from the company’s marketing team.
 Avoid those.
 This software is not worth the $30-$60 dollars they are selling it for.